smmbox4/a-serpbear_v4/README.md

 - `POST /api/refresh` – queue immediate re-scrapes for selected keywords.
 - `GET /api/settings` – fetch the current scraper, cron, and notification settings.

 Keyword responses now expose only the camelCase `mapPackTop3` flag alongside the other normalised booleans.
-The legacy `map_pack_top3` column has been renamed by the `1737426000000-rename-legacy-boolean-columns` migration so API consumers and integrations no longer need to handle both cases.
+Ensure the `1737426000000-rename-legacy-boolean-columns` migration has been applied so API consumers and integrations receive the consolidated field.

 Refer to the [official documentation](https://docs.serpbear.com/) for the complete endpoint catalogue and payload schemas.